Zardosh/my-backpack-api/README.md

 7. Configure the `config_example.py` file accordingly and rename it to `config.py`

-8. Create the tables in the database (type in the console)
+8. Create the tables in the database (run each line individually in the console)

 ```
 python